 - Anti-inflammatory effects: Resveratrol may help to reduce inflammation in the body, which is associated with a range of chronic diseases, including heart disease, diabetes, and cancer.

-- Improved cardiovascular health: Resveratrol may help to improve cardiovascular health by reducing blood pressure, improving blood lipid levels, and reducing the risk of blood clots.
+- Improved cardiovascular health: Resveratrol may help improve cardiovascular health by reducing blood pressure, blood lipid levels, and blood clot risk.

 - Improved insulin sensitivity: Resveratrol has been shown to improve insulin sensitivity in some studies, which could help to reduce the risk of type 2 diabetes.

-- Increased longevity: Some studies have suggested that resveratrol may increase lifespan in certain animal models, although more research is needed to confirm these findings in humans.
+- Increased longevity: Some studies have suggested that Resveratrol may increase lifespan in specific animal models, although more research is needed to confirm these findings in humans.

 - Neuroprotective effects: Resveratrol has been shown to have neuroprotective effects, which could potentially help to reduce the risk of age-related cognitive decline and neurodegenerative diseases such as Alzheimer’s disease.

-It’s important to note that the research on resveratrol is still ongoing, and there is some debate from leading health and longevity researchers on its effectiveness for this.
+It’s important to note that the research on Resveratrol is ongoing, and there is some debate from leading health and longevity researchers on its effectiveness.

-While these potential benefits are great, this supplement really goes hand in hand with NMN, studies [ 4 ] have found that the effectiveness of resveratrol increases significantly when taken with NMN (Nicotinamide mononucleotide) therefore if you do plan to take resveratrol you should carefully consider NMN.
+While these potential benefits are great, this supplement goes hand in hand with NMN; studies [ 4 ] have found that the effectiveness of Resveratrol increases significantly when taken with NMN (Nicotinamide mononucleotide).
+Therefore, if you plan to take Resveratrol, you should consider taking it alongside NMN.

 Potential Side Effects of Resveratrol

-Another common side effect is its that it has been showed to slow down clotting, as someone that has been taking resveratrol since early 2020 this is something that I have personally experienced, after I started taking resveratrol cuts now take longer to stop bleeding, so its important that if you do take resveratrol you discuss with your doctor especially if you are scheduled for surgery, discuss with your doctor how long before surgery you should stop taking it, on the same point seek advice from your doctor if you are taking anti-clotting medication.
+Another common side effect is that it has been shown to slow down clotting; as someone that has been taking Resveratrol since early 2020, this is something that I have personally experienced; after I started taking Resveratrol, cuts now takes longer to stop bleeding, so it’s essential that if you do take Resveratrol, you discuss with your doctor especially if you are scheduled for surgery, discuss with your doctor how long before surgery you should stop taking it, on the same point seek advice from your doctor if you are taking anti-clotting medication.

 Different Types of Resveratrol Supplements and Which is Best?

-There are two main forms (isomeric) of Resveratrol that is found in the supplement word, these being CIS and Trans resveratrol, however the trans form is the one that has been shown to be more bioavailable and therefor any potential benefit should be greater.
+There are two primary forms (isomeric) of Resveratrol that are found in the supplement world, these being CIS and Trans-resveratrol.
+However, the trans form is more bioavailable; therefore, any potential benefit should be more significant.

-It’s important to note that many supplement companies are not very upfront with the form they are supplying you, many are a 50-50 mix of trans to cis resveratrol, some are 100% cis and the good ones 100% trans.
-I have found that the companies supplying cis or a mix of cis and trans are simply labelled as Resveratrol where as ones with 100% resveratrol will be labelled as trans-resveratrol.
-Just see some of the labels below
+It’s important to note that many supplement companies are not very upfront with the form they are supplying you; many are a 50-50 mix of trans to cis Resveratrol, some are 100% cis, and the good ones are 100% trans.
+I have found that the companies supplying cis or a mix of cis and trans are labeled as Resveratrol, whereas ones with 100% resveratrol will be marked as trans-resveratrol.
+Just see some of the labels below.

-- Check the supplement brands website or send them an email enquiry
+- Check the supplement brands’ websites or send them an email inquiry.

-- Finally check the colour of the powder, see my picture below
+- Finally, check the color of the powder; see my picture below.

-As I have been taking resveratrol since early 2020 I have purchased and taken many different brands, so have a comparision to show you below, on the left is trans resveratrol and the right cis or a mixture of cis and trans resveratrol, notice the whiter colour of trans compared to the browner cis form.
-I have seen some supplements with a much darker brown colour.
+As I have been taking Resveratrol since early 2020, I have purchased and taken many different brands, so I have a comparison to show you below; on the left is trans-resveratrol, and on the right is cis or a mixture of cis and trans-resveratrol, notice the whiter color of trans compared to the browner cis form.
+I have seen some supplements with a much darker brown color.

 Unfortunately, you can only identify after you have purchased unless someone posts photos in a review.